AdobeDocs/ff-services-docs/src/pages/photoshop/quickstart/index.md

 * A pre-signed URL with a read token for the input image.
 * A pre-signed URL with a read/write token for the output mask.

-For more details, see [Understanding Pre-signed URLs](https://medium.com/@shivam_99875/understanding-pre-signed-urls-80be30b0adf3#:~:text=Fundamental%20Concept%3A,need%20for%20traditional%20authentication%20mechanisms.).
+For more details, see [AWS Sharing objects with presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), or [Azure Storage resources using shared access signatures](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

 ## Retrieve an Access Token